 How to Make Cake Truffles

-Cake truffles are incredibly easy to make balls of cake and frosting that have been dipped in chocolate.
-They can be decorated in so many cute ways and look wonderful on a dessert table.
+Cake truffles are incredibly easy to make.
+They’re balls of cake blended with frosting that have been dipped in chocolate.
+You can decorate them in so many cute ways!

-To make cake truffles, all you need is three basic things:
+To make these, you’ll need three basic things:

 - Cake scraps – If you’ve made a cake and trimmed the top off to decorate it, use the top to make these (that is, if you don’t eat the top immediately)!
 You can also use unfrosted cupcakes.

 - Frosting – Any flavor of buttercream frosting will work.
-I worked on this post in conjunction with Deva Williamson from Big Laugh Kitchen and she strongly advocates for homemade frosting, but store-bought would work fine in a pinch.
+I worked on this post in conjunction with Deva Williamson from Big Laugh Kitchen and she strongly advocates for homemade frosting.
+Store-bought would work fine in a pinch.

-- Chocolate – You can use any kind of chocolate for the truffles, but make sure that it is tempered.
-If it isn’t tempered, it won’t have a shiny look to it when it cools.
-Read my post on tempering chocolate for details on that process.
-You can use candy melts to avoid messing with tempering, but the downside is that the truffles won’t taste as good.
+- Chocolate – You can use any kind of chocolate to coat truffles, but make sure that it is tempered.
+If it isn’t tempered, it won’t have a shiny look or crisp bite when it cools.
+It’s easy to temper chocolate at home if you’ve never done it, so don’t be scared off!
+You can use candy melts to avoid messing with tempering, but the downside is that the dessert won’t taste as good.

 To get started, use your hands to mix a little bit of the frosting (about 2 tablespoons) into about two cups of cake scraps.